PyMoDAQ/pymodaq_plugins_mock/README.rst

     :target: https://github.com/PyMoDAQ/pymodaq_plugins

 Plugins initially developed with PyMoDAQ.
 Includes Mock plugins that are plugins of virtual instruments dedicated to code testing for new functionalities or development.
+From version 4.0.0 onwards, these plugins will only work with pymodaq > 4.0.0

 Authors